Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 Fake identities, aka synthetic identity fraud

-If a scammer uses your social security number with a fictitious identity it can potentially damage your credit score.
-A compromised social security number can make it difficult for you to obtain credit under your own identity.
+If a scammer uses your Social Security number with a fake identity, it can damage your credit score and make it harder for you to get approved for credit or loans under your real name.

 Deepfake scams